sensel/morph-docs/docs/morph.md

 Now you can use the Hardware device in the Reason Rack and click the *ADVANCED MIDI* button to expose the selectors.
 It is here that you can map MIDI channels (and thereby different overlays) from the Morph to different devcies in your rack.

 #### Other Programs
 These programs are worth investigating, since they are popular.
+TKTK
 ##### Ardour (linux)
 ##### Hydrogen (linux)
 ##### Reaper